kawa-analytics/kawa-documentation/README.md

 Within each workspace, users can be grouped in Teams.
-Teams can be used to share entities with user groups, such as applications, dashboards, sheets and datasources.
+Teams can be used to share entities with user groups, such as applications, dashboards, sheets and data sources.

 ## 2 Sharing

 The main assets of KAWA can be shared across the workspace to which they belong.
-Sharing allows to setup publishing and colloaborating flows between members of the KAWA workspaces.
+Sharing allows to setup publishing and collaborating flows between members of the KAWA workspaces.

 ### 2.1 Sharing Sheets and Views

 A Sheet contains multiple views, such as charts, grids and pivot tables.
-They also contain the business logic, expfressed through formulas and python scripts.
+They also contain the business logic, expressed through formulas and python scripts.

 A sheet can be shared in Read or Write mode with other users or teams of the workspace.